chelseafernandes2000/Automatic-tagging-of-marathon-runner-/README.md

 <b> 4.
 4digit: </b><br>
 This folder consists some 4-digit bib numbered images for testing.

-Software Documentation.docx is the official documentation of the project and Automatic tagging of Marathon Runners.pptx is the presentation to understand the concepts more deeply.
+Documentation.docx is the official documentation of the project and Automatic tagging of Marathon Runners.pptx is the presentation to understand the concepts more deeply.

 Instructions after you've cloned the repo on your computer: